Bad Radiator Symptoms: How to Tell If Your Radiator Is Bad

 Low Coolant

-Low coolant itself can trigger radiator-related symptoms, including overheating and poor heater performance.
-It may be caused by leaks, evaporation over time, or another cooling system fault.
+Low coolant can trigger overheating and poor heating performance, often caused by leaks or evaporation over time.

 When to Have the Radiator Checked

 If you notice one or more bad radiator symptoms, it is important to have the cooling system checked as soon as possible.
-Continuing to drive with overheating, coolant loss, or unstable engine temperature can lead to more serious engine damage and higher repair costs.
+Continuing to drive with overheating, coolant loss, or unstable temperature can lead to severe engine damage.

-A professional inspection can help determine whether the radiator is leaking, blocked, or damaged, or whether another cooling system component is causing similar symptoms.
+A professional inspection can help determine whether the radiator is leaking, clogged, or damaged, or whether another component is causing similar symptoms.

 Conclusion